 Out of all the Watch books, most people know the name Night Watch.
 Day Watch is also fairly well-known due to the same style of writing.
 Then you have Twilight Watch and Final Watch, which many non-fans simply haven't heard of, not to mention the two spin-offs (one of which by the co-author of ''Day Watch'').
 The first novel gained some international fame, mostly due to the Film of the Book.

 Believe it or not, there were books after the original Corduroy.

 The "Little House" series by Laura Ingalls Wilder falls victim to this trope, though the effect is enhanced by Adaptation Displacement and Sequel Displacement.
 The series is known as the "Little House on the Prairie" series, owing in part to the television show and the fact that said book is the most popular of the series.
-However, it's not the first book in the series (it's the second), and finding people who even know it is part of a series (of more than eight books) is hit-or-miss.
+However, it's not the first book in the series (it's the third), and finding people who even know it is part of a series (of more than eight books) is hit-or-miss.